Chris Taylor Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.64 team ERA ranks last among all MLB pitching staffs.
+- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.69).

-- The Rockies allow the second-most home runs in baseball (222 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (225 total, 1.4 per game).

-- In his most recent outing on Wednesday against the San Diego Padres, the right-hander threw five scoreless innings while surrendering two hits.
+- In his last outing on Saturday against the Chicago Cubs, the right-hander threw five innings, giving up two earned runs while surrendering five hits.

-- In nine games this season, the 27-year-old has a 5.13 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .252 to opposing hitters.
+- The 29-year-old has amassed an ERA of 7.01, with 6.6 strikeouts per nine innings, in 28 games this season.
+Opponents have a .320 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.